MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

+  'This policy is deprecated because it's intended to serve only as a short-term mechanism to give enterprises more time to update their environments if they are found to be incompatible with the SameSite behavior change.

+It won't work in Microsoft Edge version 95.
+If you still require legacy cookie behavior, please use [LegacySameSiteCookieBehaviorEnabledForDomainList](#legacysamesitecookiebehaviorenabledfordomainlist) to configure behavior on a per-domain basis.

 Lets you revert all cookies to legacy SameSite behavior.
 Reverting to legacy behavior causes cookies that don't specify a SameSite attribute to be treated as if they were "SameSite=None", removes the requirement for "SameSite=None" cookies to carry the "Secure" attribute, and skips the scheme comparison when evaluating if two sites are same-site.

 If you don't set this policy, the default SameSite behavior for cookies will depend on other configuration sources for the SameSite-by-default feature, the Cookies-without-SameSite-must-be-secure feature, and the Schemeful Same-Site feature.
 These features can also be configured by a field trial or the same-site-by-default-cookies flag, the cookies-without-same-site-must-be-secure flag, or the schemeful-same-site flag in edge://flags.